rails/rails/guides/source/asset_pipeline.md

 Upgrading from Old Versions of Rails
 ------------------------------------

-There are a few issues when upgrading.
+There are a few issues when upgrading from Rails 3.0 or Rails 2.x.
 The first is moving the files from `public/` to the new locations.
 See [Asset Organization](#asset-organization) above for guidance on the correct locations for different file types.

 Next will be avoiding duplicate JavaScript files.
 Since jQuery is the default JavaScript library from Rails 3.1 onwards, you don't need to copy `jquery.js` into `app/assets` and it will be included automatically.

 The third is updating the various environment files with the correct default options.
-The following changes reflect the defaults in version 3.1.0.

 In `application.rb`: